raspberrypilearning/hows-your-day/en/step_1.md

 - Tilt the micro:bit **right** to select a ‘Good’ mood, shown by a smiley face 🙂
 - Tilt the micro:bit **left** to select an ‘OK’ mood, shown by a neutral face 😐
-- **Shake** the micro:bit to select an ‘Not good’ mood, shown by a frowning face 🙁
+- **Shake** the micro:bit to select a ‘Not good’ mood, shown by a frowning face 🙁

 When you have chosen your mood with your tilt or shake gesture, you will see an up arrow **^** shown on the LEDs.